 - grammar process & product: Complexity helps us to understand how grammatical regularities originate in language use, rather than from the top-down imposition of formal rules.
 Emergent regularities then become sedimented into patterns, through a process of ‘grammaring’, and it is these patterns that then constrain future use.

-- lexis & grammar: This dichotomy has already been challenged by empirical work in corpus linguistics, which has raised awareness of lexico-grammatical phenomena.
+- lexis & grammar: Empirical work in corpus linguistics has already challenged this dichotomy by raising awareness of lexico-grammatical phenomena.
 Lexico-grammar ranges from fixed phrases to semi-lexicalised patterns, and complexity theory can help to account for their use.

-- learners & learning: Larsen-Freeman cites evidence from emprical research including her own, which have suggested that while learners share a common learning process, they also go through unique developmental trajectories.
-In this case too, complexity can help us understand how the trajectories interrelate with shared learning processes.
+- learners & learning: Larsen-Freeman cites evidence from empirical research including her own, which has suggested that while learners share a common learning process, they also go through unique developmental trajectories.
+In this case, too, complexity can help us understand how the trajectories interrelate with shared learning processes.

 Larsen-Freeman concludes her talk by suggesting some implications of these insights for English Language Teaching.
 For example, she suggests using iterative learning processes, that allow for creative repetition of language.
-She also recommends creating affordance-rich learning experiences, from which each learner might learn in different ways.
+She also recommends creating affordance-rich learning experiences, which can help each learner find their own way of learning.

 A word of caution

 When engaging about a new, analytically powerful, and somewhat broad theory such as complexity, there is a danger of believing that this is the ‘correct’ way of thinking, and that previous approaches were ‘wrong’.
-I would argue that complexity is neither the ‘right’ way to thing about ELT, nor is it ‘wrong’; it is just one tool, out of many that make up our analytical toolbox.
-There are times when using complexity may not be the most appropriate analytical choice – to build on the toolkit metaphor, this might be like using a spanner to hammer a nail on a wall.
-There are other instances though, for which complexity is ideally suited to generate new insights, and I would argue that exploring the ‘connectivities’ across ELT theory one of them.
+I would argue that complexity is neither the ‘right’ way to think about ELT, nor is it ‘wrong’; it is just one tool, out of many that make up our analytical toolbox.
+There are times when using complexity may not be the most appropriate analytical choice – to build on the toolkit metaphor, this might be like using a spanner to hammer a nail into a wall.
+There are other instances though, for which complexity is ideally suited to generate new insights.
+I would argue that exploring the ‘connectivities’ across ELT theory is one of them.

 Leave a Reply